 — Luke 1:5-7 NLT

 Sometimes, when things aren't going as well as we hope, we are tempted to give up on our righteous commitments to God.
-"What's the use?" we might ask ourselves, and also think "It surely doesn't seem to be paying off for me!"
-God gives us Zechariah and Elizabeth as examples for us.
+"What's the use?" we might ask ourselves and also think, "It surely doesn't seem to be paying off for me!"
+God gave us Zechariah and Elizabeth as examples of righteous waiting.
 They remind us not to give up on God in our discouragement, impatience, and frustration.
-As Luke begins his good news about Jesus, we find two old and faithful followers of God.
+As Luke began his Good News about Jesus, we find these two old and faithful followers of God.
 They were righteous in God's eyes.
 Unfortunately, however, their fervent desire to have a child had not been granted by God.
 Still, they honored God because it was the right thing to do.
-Then, their faithfulness provided the beginning of our salvation story.
+Then, their faithfulness provided the beginning of Luke's account of our salvation story.
 So, the next time we find ourselves discouraged and ready to give up because our prayers seem unanswered, let's remember this old couple.
 Let's celebrate their joyous surprise.
 Let's always remember their example showing us that our faithful wait on God opens the door for us to share in his glorious grace.

 Holy and righteous God, my Abba Father, forgive me for the times that I have let discouragement and impatience cause me to stumble and even give up for a time.
 I do believe that you are at work in my life, and I want to use my life to serve you and help others find Jesus.
 Please give me the strength to live before you righteously as Zechariah and Elizabeth did.
 In Jesus' name, I pray.
 Amen.